Atticus29/population-fragmentation/specs.md

 ## Low Priority
-- [ ] if you press next question when there are no more questions, it takes two clicks to go back
+- [ ] define "primary" color so that it can be accessed
 - [ ] make the draw thing scale by %, rather than having pixels everywhere
 - [ ] app-focus directive should point to top of draggles or to questions?
 - [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] Color name service is incomplete and is low priority at this point so has been abandoned
+- [ ] DRY up by removing all of the population stuff (cf. the metapopulation stuff in population-manager.service)
 - [x] Grid layout for angular material not working well to display the draggle cards
-- [ ] DRY up by removing all of the population stuff (cf. the metapopulation stuff in population-manager.service)
+- [x] if you press next question when there are no more questions, it takes two clicks to go back

 ## No longer relevant
 - [x] Grid list is not allowing rowHeight to fit contents of lizard display